tanishpashte/23119048_DAI_assignment/README.md

 ---

-We analyzed a heart disease dataset, starting by cleaning the data and examining each variable individually.
-Our findings revealed a higher number of males in the dataset, a significant portion of patients experiencing no chest pain symptoms, and most patients having normal blood sugar levels.
+I analyzed a heart disease dataset, starting by cleaning the data and examining each variable individually.
+Findings revealed a higher number of males in the dataset, a significant portion of patients experiencing no chest pain symptoms, and most patients having normal blood sugar levels.

-We then investigated how different factors, such as age, cholesterol, and blood pressure, related to heart disease.
-We found that older patients and those with higher cholesterol levels were more likely to have heart disease.
+I then investigated how different factors, such as age, cholesterol, and blood pressure, related to heart disease.
+I found that older patients and those with higher cholesterol levels were more likely to have heart disease.
 This analysis provided valuable insights into important risk factors.